MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 array out of range

-3. How to Get Bollinger Bands Values with CopyBuffer
+3. How to Get Bollinger Band Values with CopyBuffer

-iBands creates the Bollinger Bands calculation indicator, but this function alone does not retrieve band values.
+iBands is a function that creates the Bollinger Bands calculation indicator, but this function alone cannot retrieve the band values.

-To get actual values, you must use CopyBuffer to copy data from the indicator buffer.
+To actually get the values, you must use the CopyBuffer function to copy data from the indicator buffer.

 In MQL5, indicators internally have multiple buffers, or data arrays.